prasunanand/gsoc_blog/sciruby_blog.md

 **Why use Java method instead of Ruby method?**

-1. Memory Usage and Garbage Collection => A scientific library is memory intensive and hence, every step counts.
+1. Memory Usage and Garbage Collection: A scientific library is memory intensive and hence, every step counts.
  JRuby interpreter doesn't need to dynamically guess the data type and uses less memory, i.e around one-tenth of it.
 If the memory is properly utilized; when the GC kicks in, it has to clear less used memory space and improves the speed.

-2. Speed => Using java method greatly improves the speed around 1000 times, when compared to using ruby method.
+2. Speed: Using java method greatly improves the speed; around 1000 times, when compared to using ruby method.

 ## **Operators**

 All the operators from NMatrix-MRI have been implemented except moduli.
-The binary operators were easily implemented through Commons Math API.
+The binary operators were easily implemented through Commons Math API and Java Math API.

 ```ruby
 def +(other)